Flemmer-Digital/app-template/fastlane.md

 ### Running

+Run `fastlane beta`
-Use fastlane beta to build and distribute to app store
+This will build and distribute the app to the app store

 ## Android